jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   battery charge is more than 5%.

+* Make sure that the battery is fully charged.
+Run the DUT on battery.
+Run the battery load test by first following the manual instructions specified in the control file (control.battery_load) and then executing:

+  $ ./server/autoserv -r results.battery_load -m <DUT_IP> \
+                  -c client/site_tests/suite_HWQual/control.battery_load

+  Note that the test will not check if the battery is fully charged before running.

 * Make sure that there are no test failures.
 Once all tests pass, package the result folders: